Table of contents

 Pretesting: Ask yourself questions before you've even read through the textbook the first time

 Pretesting is a form of active recall.
-Your brain will be primed to look for the correct answers after testing yourself.
+After testing yourself, your brain will be primed to look for the correct answers.

 Read more on the power of pretesting in my recent post.
 These 3 evidence-based study tips will improve your grades instantly.